-Doctor of Education (Ed.D.), School Psychology: This program is designed for practicing school psychologists who wish to advance their careers through the pursuit of a targeted doctoral degree.
-Reflecting current realities and anticipated future directions of practice, this translates into an Ed.D. program with two defined tracks (each student would select one of these two tracks): Mental Health and Data-Based Decision-Making.
+Doctor of Education (EdD), School Psychology: This blended program is designed for practicing school psychologists who wish to advance their careers by obtaining a doctoral degree.
+Upon entering the EdD program, students will select an area of specialization in one of the following tracks: Mental Health or Data-Based Decision-Making

 For students who choose the Mental Health track, the primary program emphasis will be on developing students’ clinical skills.
 Moreover, students taking courses in the mental health track are well-positioned to pursue licensure as a professional counselor (LPC) in IL.
 Students interested in becoming an LPC should go to the IL state website to obtain the additional requirements needed to obtain the LPC.